Role of rehabilitation providers

 Types of services

-Workplace rehabilitation providers are organisations accredited to deliver workplace rehabilitation services to help injured employees return to work.
+Workplace rehabilitation providers are organisations accredited to deliver workplace rehabilitation services to help employees recover and return to work.

 Prescribed workplace rehabilitation services include: